Doctor of Missiology: North America

-practice of ministry; give evidence of being informed by analytic, ministerial, and disciplinary research; and show the integration of these areas of advanced knowledge with opportunities for growth in one’s ministerial capacity and spiritual maturity."
+practice of ministry; give evidence of being informed by analytic, ministerial, and disciplinary research; and show the integration of these areas of advanced knowledge with opportunities for growth in one's ministerial capacity and spiritual maturity."
 DMiss can be used as an academic qualification for the instruction of missiology or evangelism.

+In some cases, the Doctor of Missions degree is run concurrently or as an alternative title for the similar Doctor of Intercultural Studies degree.